-A casual employee is required to provide one hour's notice to the employer.
+Casual employees are required to provide one hour's notice.

 Termination

 An employer is required to give a casual employee one hour's notice of termination.

 Except in cases of serious misconduct, an employer is required to give full time and part time employees the following period of notice of termination (or payment in lieu):